Christmas punch

 - 2 cups of very cold sparkling water (Seltz or siphon type)

-- 1 bottle of semi-very cold cava Ice (large cubes)
+- 1 bottle of semi-chilled cava Ice (large cubes)

 Preparation:

-- About three or four hours before the meal, we put the red fruits, maple syrup, sugar, vanilla, lemon peel, pepper and salt in a saucepan.
-We bring it to a boil for about 3 or 4 minutes and reserve it in the punch bowl.
+- About three or four hours before the meal, put the berries, maple syrup, sugar, vanilla, lemon peel, pepper and salt in a saucepan.
+Bring to the boil for about 3 or 4 minutes and set aside in the punch bowl.

-- Just before serving the cocktail, we add the cava, pineapple juice, sparkling water and ice.
-We mix with a spoon and that's it!
+- Just before serving the cocktail, add the cava, pineapple juice, sparkling water and ice.
+Mix with a spoon and that's it!

 Grades:

-- On the ice -Even better if we make a giant cube using a lunch box or a large container so that it doesn't dilute so easily in the cocktail.
+- On ice - It's even better if we make a giant ice cube using a lunch box or a large container so that it doesn't dilute so easily in the cocktail.

-- When serving, you can apply a sugar rim to the glasses or glasses in which you are going to serve.
-To do this, simply moisten the rim with a slice of lemon, and immediately turn the glass onto a tray with a teaspoon of sugar or brown sugar.
-The sugary edge provides a beautiful presentation, and a delicious sweet touch in the first sip.
+- When serving, you can apply a sugar rim to the glasses or goblets you're serving in.
+To do this, simply moisten the rim with a slice of lemon, and immediately invert the glass onto a tray with a dusting of sugar or brown sugar.
+The sugar rim adds a pretty presentation, and a delicious sweet note on the first sip.

 Comments